HarshChinchakar/Machine-Learning/README.md

 # Machine-Learning

+Multiple Times the file isnt previewed correctly, Either download it or refer the Colab link attached (Public)
+---
 This repository contains a collection of machine learning projects that showcase my skills in data analysis, model building, and deployment.
 The projects cover a range of topics and techniques, from supervised and unsupervised learning to deep learning and model optimization.
 Each project includes well-documented code, explanations, and results.

 Key areas include: